 - Judge Dredd: Judge Cal passes a number of ridiculous laws during his insane term as Chief Judge, such as outlawing happiness.
-Sometimes he got more creative:
+Sometimes he gets more creative:

 Cal: I have today passed a law to maintain public order!
 Deputy Chief Judge Fish will announce it!

 Cal: You have heard the law.
 The penalty for disobedience is death!

 Esposito: From this day on, the official language of San Marcos [in Latin America] will be Swedish.
 Silence!
 In addition to that, all citizens will be required to change their underwear every half-hour.
 Underwear will be worn on the outside so we can check.
 Furthermore, all children under 16 years old are now...
 16 years old!

 Fielding Mellish: What's the Spanish word for straitjacket?

 - In Monstrous Regiment, the god Nuggan has been reduced to this, with a list of Abominations that now includes babies, garlic, blue, rocks, ears and accordion players, although Vimes for one agrees with him on that last one.

 - There is at least one book devoted to this subject, You May Not Tie an Alligator to a Fire Hydrant: 101 Real Dumb Laws.

 - Gormenghast by Mervyn Peake: Gormenghast has so many strange laws and rituals that by the time someone has become its Earl they are probably quite insane themselves.
 So the laws and rituals become more insane.
 Gormenghast is the Crapsack World logical extreme of this trope.